Healthcare Practice Loans & Financing Options: A Full Guide

 Flychain: Best for Managing Cash Flow Gaps

-Advanced Payment on Claims functions similarly to a medical practice line of credit, providing flexible access to capital that providers can draw from as needed.
-Unlike lump-sum loans, this structure supports short-term cash flow gaps and seasonal working capital needs.
+Advanced Payment on Claims is similar to a line of credit for a medical practice, providing providers with flexible access to capital they can draw on when necessary.
+This structure is designed to fill short-term cash flow gaps and working capital requirements, not lump-sum loans.

 Non-Bank Lenders: Last Resort for Urgent Capital

 Non-Bank Lenders serve newer or distressed practices needing immediate cash.
 If you can't wait 30 days or don't qualify elsewhere, they'll fund you.
-However, total costs, including fees, can range from 20% to well over 100%, depending on the structure.
+However, total costs (including fees) can be 20% to over 100% depending on the structure.

 🔹 Do you have outstanding insurance claims?
 Click here to learn more about Flychain's Advanced Payment on Claims.